top of page

 CHALLENGE:

 The problem in Nigeria is that most women have limited access to skilled health care professionals, and most mothers are not very educated about maternity health care.
-Nigeria is currently the leading nation in maternal mortality, accounting for 20% of global maternal deaths (WHO).
+Nigeria is currently the leading nation in maternal mortality with a staggering 1 in 22 women, compared to 1 in 4200 in developed nations, accounting for 20% of global maternal death (WHO).
 Maternity health care by a skilled birth attendant is one of the key strategies for maternal survival.
 Efforts to decrease maternal mortality have been very low in Nigeria.
 In addition to that, education, income level, costs associated with seeking care, distance and time taken to travel significantly impacts the utilization of maternity health care.

 SOLUTION: